 In Vermont, regulations say that an assisted living residence must provide housing, healthcare, and personal care services for older adults.
 Assisted living is meant to be home-like.
 The state requires a private bedroom and private bath for every resident, as well as a living space and kitchen.
 Regulations also say that an assisted living residence must promote self-direction and active participation in decision-making.
 Health monitoring and medication management assistance are also required.

-Vermont has a relatively older population compared to other states, roughly 18% of Vermonters are seniors.
-Because of this, the state offers more support to people in assisted living.
+Vermont has a relatively older population compared to other states, so the state offers more support to people in assisted living.
 For example, regulations require larger rooms in residences than in other states.
-Also, Vermont Medicaid has multiple programs to help pay assisted living costs, while many other states have at most one.

 Special approval from the state’s Department of Disabilities, Aging, and Independent Living is required for a residence to admit people with dementia into memory care or Alzheimer’s special care units.
 The facility needs to show that it can handle the specialized needs of people with dementia.
 Requirements include a dementia-friendly physical layout, activities, and special training for staff on communicating with people who have Alzheimer’s or dementia.